-the ruins of the old, when a third calamity overtook it.
-Charles was at war with Holland.
-The contest originally grew out of the rivalry of the two countries in their efforts to get the exclusive possession of foreign trade.
-Parliament granted the king large sums of money to build and equip a navy, but the pleasure loving monarch wasted it in dissipation.
+527. Invasion by the Dutch (1667). - The new city had not risen from the ruins of the old, when a third calamity overtook it.
+Charles was at war with France and Holland.
+The contest with the latter nation grew out of the rivalry of the two countries in their efforts to get the exclusive possession of foreign trade (\$511).
+Parliament granted the King large sums of money to build and equip a navy, but the pleasure-loving monarch wasted it in dissipation.
 The few ships he had were rotten old hulks, but half provisioned, with crews ready to mutiny because they could not get their pay.

-A Dutch fleet, manned in part by English sailors who had deserted in disgust, because when they asked for dollars to support their families they got only worthless government tickets, now sailed up the Thames.
+A Dutch fleet sailed up the Thames.
+It was manned in part by English sailors who had deserted in disgust, because when they asked for cash to support their families they got only worthless government tickets.
 There was no force to oppose them.
-They burnt some half-built men-ofwar, threatened to blockade London, and made their own terms of peace.
+They burnt some half-built men-of-war, threatened to blockade London, and made their own terms of peace.

-528. Treaty of Dover; the King robs the Exchequer.-But another and still deeper disgrace was at hand.
+528. Secret Treaty of Dover (1670); the King robs the Exchequer (1672). - But another and still deeper disgrace was at hand.
 The chief ambition of Charles was to rule without a Parliament; without supplies of money he found this impossible.
 A way to accomplish the desired end now presented itself.